smitkamal9/hello-world/README.md

 # hello-world
-An attempt to understand github !
+Hello !

-I'm one of the many structural engineers who likes to code.
-I just started learning Github with a hope of organizing my work and life.
+I like to code and I just started learning Github with a hope of organizing my work and life.
 As of now, I'm following Github's online tutorial to make myself famililar with the platform.

 PS: This is the first ever change to my master file!